maxnorton/kaplan-model/markdown/variable-definitions.md

   Lake (2)                           |   13    |
   Sonoma (3)                         |   12    |

-**Age Adoption Pays Off:** The age when discounted cumulative net returns (returns – costs) for a treated infected vineyard exceed those from an untreated infected vineyard.
+**Age adoption pays off:** The age when discounted cumulative net returns (returns – costs) for a treated infected vineyard exceed those from an untreated infected vineyard.

-**Breakeven Probability:**  The probability of infection where expected discounted cumulative net returns from treating a vineyard equals the expected discounted cumulative net returns from not treating a vineyard.
+**Breakeven probability:**  The probability of infection where expected discounted cumulative net returns from treating a vineyard equals the expected discounted cumulative net returns from not treating a vineyard.
 If you perceive a probability of infection less than this probability, then not treating the vineyard generates greater discounted cumulative net returns than a treated vineyard, and vice versa.

 As a reference point here are the discounted cumulative net returns for a treated healthy vineyard.